cpetig/tflite_micro_compiler/README.md

 # tflite_micro_compiler
-generate tflite micro code which bypasses the interpreter (directly calls into kernels)
+Generate tflite micro code which bypasses the interpreter (directly calls into kernels)

-Basically this code uses a fully set up tflite micro instance to dump the internal allocations and function calls assigned to the model, then dumps the tensor and node settings into a compileable file, eliminating the need for running the interpreter at each program start and resolving the correct kernel at run time.
+Basically this code uses a fully set up tflite micro instance to dump the internal allocations and function calls assigned to the model, then dumps the tensor and node settings into a compileable file, eliminating the need for running the interpreter at each program start and for resolving the correct kernel at run time.

-Limitations:
-- limited set of supported operators (due to low number of entries in code generator), typically two to fifteen lines are needed to support a new operator

 Building the code:
 - check out tensorflow master next to this project (in ../tensorflow)